asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Introduction-to-ARI-Transfer-Handling/index.md

 ## Transfer handling for multi Asterisk setups

-There are installations where the asterisk is used like a media server and sourrounded by SIP Proxy or SBC like Kamailio or OpeSips.
+There are installations where the asterisk is used like a media server and surrounded by SIP Proxy or SBC like Kamailio or OpeSips.
 In these cases the Asterisk is not used as a traditional PBX and it is not the entry point for calls from phones.
 In these scenarios it might happen, the asterisk does not know all related channels.

 A scenario could look like this: